happycube/cxadc-linux3/README.md

 The new driver configures the CX2388x to capture in its raw output mode in 8-bit or 16-bit unsigned samples from the video input ports, allowing these cards to be used as a low-cost 28-54Mhz 10bit ADC for SDR and similar applications.

-Today the cheep PCIe (with 1x bridge chip) capture card market uses these chips at 25-35USD prices per card, directly from China.
+Today the cheap PCIe (with 1x bridge chip) capture card market uses these chips at 25-35USD prices per card, directly from China.

 The regular cx88 driver in Linux provides support for capturing composite video, digital video, audio and the other normal features of these chips.